 Transforming Rail in Virginia implements strategic rail investments through several initiatives and programs aimed at enhancing our communities and increasing economic opportunities.
 As of June 2021, Transforming Rail in Virginia investments are estimated at approximately $3.9 billion.
 A combination of federal, state, and local/regional funding sources have been identified to fund Transforming Rail in Virginia and additional funds have been secured through agreements with funding partners.

 Transforming Rail in Virginia costs do not include operations and maintenance costs; however, operations and maintenance costs for the new service and new infrastructure have been separately accounted for and funding has been identified in the Transforming Rail in Virginia financial plan.

-The Department of Rail and Public Transportation (DRPT), acting on behalf of the Virginia Passenger Rail Authority (VPRA), is the responsible agency for Transforming Rail in Virginia communications.
-DRPT will work with program partners to deliver consistent messaging that engages diverse stakeholders.
+VPRA will work with program partners to deliver consistent messaging that engages diverse stakeholders.
 In addition to program-level communications, which will include regular project briefings, various project development activities such as design public hearings, right-of-way acquisition, and construction notification will be coordinated.
-To stay informed, sign up for Transforming Rail in Virginia email distribution lists.
+To stay informed, sign up for our email list.